lukaskonietzka/SlicerToothAnalyser/README.md

 ## Contributors and Organisation
+Die Entwicklung dieser Erweiterung ist eine Zusammenarbeit zwischen der LMU in München und der Fakultät für Informatik an der technischen Hochschule Augsburg.

+- Lukas Konietzka _(THA)_
+- Simon Hoffmann _(THA)_
+- Dr. med.
+Elias Walter _(LMU)_
+- Prof. Dr. Peter Rösch _(THA)_

 ## Developers
+Dieses Modul wurde im Rahmen einer Abschhlussarbeit an der Fakultät für Informatik (THA) erstellt.

 ## Acknowledgement
+This module was developed for the dental caries research of the Dental Clinic at the LMU in Munich.
+The development is a collaboration between the LMU and the THA.

 ## Licence
 This program is distributed in the hope that it will be useful,